Lightningfoot/french/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Exemplum's WEBSITE.
+about: This template is for making  feature requests specifically for the Exemplum site.
 title: My feature idea
 labels: ''
 assignees: ''